 Lately, I’ve been looking into the Austrian Office for Cult Affairs (the Bundesstelle für Sektenfragen) because they’re appearing at the Victorian Parliamentary Inquiry into Cults and Fringe Religious Groups on Monday.
-And honestly — I’m curious.
+Honestly, I’m curious about their insights.

-They’ve been operating since 1998, and on the surface, they seem genuinely committed to protecting people from exploitation and harm.
+They’ve been operating since 1998.
+On the surface, they seem genuinely committed to protecting people from exploitation and harm.
 One of their key principles is the freedom to leave a group, which I think is a powerful benchmark.

-But I’m especially interested in how they’ll discuss coercion, because that wasn’t really part of the public conversation when their office began.
-The whole framework of coercive control — understanding how a person’s autonomy can be systematically eroded without physical force — came much later, mostly out of the domestic violence field.
+I’m especially interested in how they’ll discuss coercion.
+This topic wasn’t part of the public conversation when their office began.
+The framework of coercive control — understanding how a person’s autonomy can be systematically eroded without physical force — emerged later, primarily from the domestic violence field.

-And if I’m being honest, I have mixed feelings about how the Austrian office evolved.
-From what I can tell, its roots are quite Catholic, shaped by a particular moral worldview that grew out of Europe’s long struggle with heresy and “sect” movements.
-Once you start pulling on that thread, it’s hard not to see the historical echoes — the modern “anti-sect” approach feels, at times, like a bureaucratic descendant of the Inquisition.
+If I’m being honest, I have mixed feelings about how the Austrian office evolved.
+Its roots appear quite Catholic, shaped by a moral worldview that emerged from Europe’s long struggle with heresy and “sect” movements.
+Once you start pulling on that thread, it’s hard not to see the historical echoes.
+The modern “anti-sect” approach sometimes feels like a bureaucratic descendant of the Inquisition.

-That might sound dramatic, but it’s not an accusation — it’s about recognising the lineage.
-Because what we’re really dealing with here are three very different global narratives about “cults”, and they each tell a different story about who needs protecting, and from what.
+That might sound dramatic, but it’s not an accusation.
+It’s about recognising the lineage.
+We’re dealing with three very different global narratives about “cults.”
+Each narrative tells a different story about who needs protection and from what.
 (NB this discussion of cults is an extension of etymology of the word cult.)

 1. The Catholic/European “Anti-Sect” Model

-In much of continental Europe — Austria, France, Belgium, Germany — cult offices were created around the same time, usually in response to the so-called “sect scares” of the 1980s and 90s.
+In much of continental Europe — Austria, France, Belgium, Germany — cult offices were created around the same time.
+This was usually in response to the so-called “sect scares” of the 1980s and 90s.

 In this framework:

-The problem is, this model conflates spiritual nonconformity with abuse.
+The problem is that this model conflates spiritual nonconformity with abuse.
 It’s more interested in who people believe in than how they’re being treated.

 And that’s where the tension begins.